aniltaskiran/find-beacons-major-minor/README.md

     // You must change uuid for your product
 ```

+### Or you can create random uuid to find nearest beacons.
+It's my future plan, i will do that.

 I used [MactsAsBeacon](https://github.com/timd/MactsAsBeacon) which is tiny app to turn a Bluetooth LE-equipped Mac into an iBeacon.